-CRV’s concerns regarding this proposal have included, among others, the following:
+CRV’s concerns regarding this land use change included, among others, the following:

-- the legal status of the creek and its historical bed and shores has not been properly addressed; we believe it should be considered Crown land owned by the Province,
+- the legal status of the creek and its historical bed and shores was not properly addressed when the land use decisions were being made; we believed it should be considered Crown land, and we were shown to be correct,

-- these lands have served as the drainage area for an area larger than 15 square km, reaching to Nose Hill Park, and the proposal calls for the filling in of the valley which will significantly impact the flooding risk in the surrounding areas,
+- these lands have served as the drainage area for an area larger than 17 square km, reaching to Nose Hill Park, and the land use which was approved by City Council calls for the filling in of the valley which will significantly impact the flooding risk in the surrounding areas,

-- the proposal calls for the destruction of the two wetlands on site, which appear to be sustainable and not “temporary” as they have been categorized in the developer’s report,
+- the approved land use calls for the destruction of the two wetlands on site, which appear to be sustainable and not “temporary” as they have been categorized in the developer’s report,

-- the proposal calls for the destruction of 500+ mature trees that act as living infrastructure to absorb a very large amount of both rainfall and groundwater,
+- the approved land use calls for the destruction of 500+ mature trees that act as living infrastructure to absorb a very large amount of both rainfall and groundwater,

-- City Administration has failed to take Environmental Reserve lands on this property, and
+- the approved land use shows that City Administration failed to take Environmental Reserve lands on this property, and

-- City Administration has failed to uphold a large number of its own policies in recommending approval of this land use change proposal.
+- the approved land use indicates City Administration failed to uphold a large number of its own policies in recommending approval of this land use change.